Finder expert rating

 Who is Sheilas’ Wheels?

-Today, Sheilas’ Wheels caters to all motorists, but parents may like benefits such as family-friendly repair garages; and handbag cover is designed to appeal to women.
+Today, Sheilas’ Wheels caters to all motorists, but parents may like benefits such as family-friendly repair garages (whether that means a mini slide in the corner or no naughty posters, we couldn’t say), and handbag cover is designed to appeal to women.

 Sheilas’ Wheels also has a number of extras to add to your cover.
 Optional extras include: